mfbx9da4/poke-api/readme.md

 ## General Notes

 - **Checked-in node dependencies**: I shipped the `node_module`s with this repository so it's easy for you to run tests, you won't have to run `npm install`.
 I'm also not [opposed to that in general](https://www.jackfranklin.co.uk/blog/check-in-your-node-dependencies/).
 - **Speakeasy generator**: I tried out Speakeasy but ran into a circular reference issue.
 With a bit more time I would isolate and fix it.
-Instead please pay more attention to `handwritten` and `openapi-generator` folders.
+It did in principle look like much better than openapi-generator as it used `Zod` and generated good documentation.

+## Running tests

+- For the handwritten SDK: `cd handwritten && npm test` (see [handwritten/CONTRIBUTING.md](./handwritten/CONTRIBUTING.md))
+- For the generated SDK: `cd openapi-generator && npm test` (see [openapi-generator/CONTRIBUTING.md](./openapi-generator/CONTRIBUTING.md))

 ## Notes on the Handwritten SDK

-- To run the tests follow the instructions in [handwritten/CONTRIBUTING.md](./handwritten/CONTRIBUTING.md)
 - **Peer dependencies vs bundled dependencies**: The age old dilemma of static vs dynamic linking.
 For user convenience I went for bundling zod but it would be nice to provide the option to use a shared version to save space.
 - **SDK validation**: to ensure that types are always safe, I've added runtime validation to the SDK.
 I mostly used GitHub copilot to write the validation code.
 This is a tradeoff between speed and correctness.
 To ensure the types are perfect aligned with the server I've added the command `npm run test:brute-force-parse-records`.
 It turns out some of the official documentation was inaccurate and there are some fields which are nullable.
 - **Error handling**: I always appreciate having predefined error codes which is why I have included `PokeSDK.errorCode`.
 I prefer error codes rather than `instanceof` checks since codes will survive JSON stringification which I've run into in the past.